 陳勇氣

-Angela Chen (she/her) is a Taiwanese-American artist and educator, currently based in Houston, TX, on the ancestral land of the Karankawa, Coahuiltecan, Atakapa-Ishak, and Sana peoples.
+Angela Chen (she/her) is a Taiwanese-American artist and educator, currently based in Ann Arbor, MI, on the ancestral, traditional, and contemporary lands of the Anishinaabeg – Three Fires Confederacy, the Odawa, Ojibwe, and Bode’wadmi.

 bio